FatjonZOGAJ/Keyword-Extractor/README.md

 ## Project structure & How to
 * src/settings_configuration.py

 Contains all the necessary parameters/information to try out and test this project.
-To run a short demo showing a short visualization and analysis on the test dataset (testTweet-keyword.txt) simply run the main method after setting the directory in line 4 of settings_configuration.py
+To run a short demo showing a short visualization and analysis on the test dataset (testTweet-keyword.txt) simply run the main method after setting the directory in line 4 of settings_configuration.py.
+A prerequisite for this is, that there exists a pre-trained model to load (see parameters MODEL_ITERATIONS_VERSION, date_folder)

 ### Some of the parameters which can be tried out are as follows.
 * TRAIN: defines if we start training or start testing our model